This blog may contain affiliate links. Read our disclosure policy for more info.

 The New York Public Library is free to explore so make sure you take advantage of it while you’re in the city.
 It was created in 1895 and opened to the public in 1911, and its Beaux-Arts architecture has served as inspiration for libraries all over the world.

 The first room you’ll come to when you enter the library is Astor Hall.
 With its marble arches and huge staircase, this room is so grand that it’s often hired out for weddings.
-These stairs are just as famous as the ones outside, and you might recognize them from movies like Sex and the City (it’s where Carrie gets left at the altar by Mr. Big!).
+These stairs are just as famous as the ones outside, and I instantly recognized them from Sex and the City (it’s where Carrie gets left at the altar by Mr. Big!).

-You should also pay a visit to the Rose Reading Room, which feels like it belongs inside Hogwarts!
-There’s also a Children’s Center where you can go and see the original stuffed animals that inspired the Winnie the Pooh books.
+You should pay a visit to the Rose Reading Room, which made me think we were inside Hogwarts!
+There’s also a Children’s Center where we saw the original stuffed animals that inspired the Winnie the Pooh books.

-Allow about an hour to explore the library.
+We spent about one hour exploring the library.
 It’s located in Midtown, close to Times Square and right next to Bryant Park, so it’s really easy to find, and it’s a total must for book lovers!

 17. Visit the Rockefeller Center